-You and your family members 18 years or older will be allowed to drive in Italy for the duration of your tour based on a valid Canadian driver's license.
-It will be your responsibility to ensure that you maintain a valid Candian license throughout your tour.
+You and your family members 18 years or older will be allowed to drive in Italy for the duration of your tour on the basis of a valid Canadian driver's license.

 The minimum age for driving is 18 for a car or motorcycle over 125cc.